wp-plugins/contact-form-7-mailchimp-extension/readme.txt

 = Leave a Comment or a Review =

-If this plugin is useful to you, please leave a review here: [Extension Review Page](https://wordpress.org/support/view/plugin-reviews/contact-form-7-mailchimp-extension) Or Leave a comment here: [Contact Form 7 MailChimp Extension author page](http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension)
+If this plugin is useful to you, please leave a review here: [Extension Review Page](https://wordpress.org/support/view/plugin-reviews/contact-form-7-mailchimp-extension) Or contact the [Web Developer](http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension) here.